 Solution: Topic and closing sentences sometimes lend themselves to the use of paired adjectives and participles.
 Also, action participles like beating, spreading, sanding, etc., can begin a sentence within the paragraph.
-Note: paired adjectives should describe either the process or the product, not the person or her efforts.
+Note: paired adjectives should describe either the process or the product, not the person or the person's efforts.